substancelab/rails-boilerplate/README_APP.md

 * `SMTP_ADDRESS`: Address/hostname of the server to send emails via.
 * `SMTP_PASSWORD`: Password for sending emails.
 * `SMTP_USERNAME`: Username for sending emails.

+All of these can be configured locally and in different environments using `.env`-files, see [dotenv](https://github.com/bkeepers/dotenv) for details.